 Santa Lucia Asset Management (“SLAM”) Pte.
 Ltd. is a Singapore-registered, asset management company.
-SLAM is licensed by the Monetary Authority of Singapore to provide fund management services to accredited and institutional investors.
+SLAM is licensed under the Singapore Securities and Futures Act and regulated by the Monetary Authority of Singapore to provide fund management services to accredited and institutional investors.
 Our goal is to provide value-based absolute return investment solutions to high net worth individuals, family offices and trusts, and small institutions.
 The company was formed in 2010 and opened business with mandates for several existing global funds managed by the founder of SLAM, in one case continuously since 1994.

 SLAM has both equity and fixed income experience in all major financial markets.
 Funds managed and/or advised by SLAM professionals have held investments in over 40 countries while executing their global mandates.
 We believe our multi-national approach with its particular emphasis on Asian markets is important as it offers clients maximum flexibility in a rapidly changing world.